bitwitch/flocking/readme.md

 Simulation of flocking boids.

 **Usage**
 Type ``` ~ ``` (tilde/backtick key) to toggle the config sidebar.
-You can adjust different sliders to tweak values that control the boids flocking behavior.
+You can adjust different sliders to tweak values that control the boids' flocking behavior.

 **Resources**
 Daniel Shiffman - [The Nature of Code](https://natureofcode.com/)